programminghistorian/jekyll/lessons/json-and-jq.md

 This is where we want to use "Slurp" (or the `-s` flag on command-line jq).
 "Slurp" tells jq to read every line of the input JSON lines and treat the entire group as one huge array of objects.

-With the twitter data still in the input box on [jq play], check the "Slurp" box, and just put `.` in the filter.
+With the Twitter data still in the input box on [jq play], check the "Slurp" box, and just put `.` in the filter.
 Note that it's wrapped the objects in `[]`.
 Now we can build even more complex commands that require knowledge of the entire input file.